Last Updated on June 13, 2023 by bethrmartin

 If you have wall space in your kitchen, I recommend hanging vintage kitchen equipment from an antique shop.
 It’s always fun to play the game “what was that used for?”
 The proper composition can look like refined wall art.

 The world is limitless regarding how you can transform empty walls with vinyl.
 Not only does vinyl come in many colors, but you can cut any shape you can dream of.
 Cut patterns on your home cutter or with fun pre-made decals from Etsy.
 You can fill an entire wall with a pattern with enough patience.

 Tile is a great way to add subtle texture or a huge impact, depending on your personal style.
 The possibilities are endless when you can tile a full room, an accent wall, or a focal point.

 Physical tickets are all but a thing of the past, but that only makes the ones we have even more special.
 Hang concert or sporting event tickets together in a collage, frame them individually, and never forget that magical experience.

 Metal wall art makes a definite statement and has been a classic decor idea for some time.
 You can find many vintage brass options if you prefer a classic look or an ultra-modern wall hanging to make your room shine.

 Want to fill a larger wall space but don’t have the budget for a giant piece of artwork?
 Fabric and canvas stretcher bars to the rescue!
 All you need is a stapler gun, and you can make any fabric into a work of art.
 Many art stores will stretch the canvas for you for a small price.

 Your space should reflect your individual life, and a commissioned piece of art is a lovely way to achieve this.
-No matter what you pick – your beloved pooch, family home, or a special moment – will bring joy to your walls and become an instant family heirloom.
+No matter what you pick – your beloved pooch, family home, or a special moment – it will bring joy to your walls and become an instant family heirloom.